briancheng195/Development-of-Tele-Operated-Robotic-Arm-and-Haptic-Feedback-Glove/README.md

 - User is able to feel the force exerted on the finger sensors of the robotic hand when wearing the haptic feedback glove
 - When greater pressure is exerted on the finger sensors, the air sacs in the glove inflate largely which emulates greater touch sensations for the user
 - When less pressure is exerted on the finger sensors, the air sacs in the glove inflate less which emulates less touch sensaations for the user
-- Wehen no pressure is exerted on the finger sensors, the air sacs in the glove deflate and the user would not feel any touch sensation
+- When no pressure is exerted on the finger sensors, the air sacs in the glove deflate and the user would not feel any touch sensation